idanhuang/dan.github.io/article/MajorityVoteAlgorithm.md

 - case 2: counter of C drops to zero at some point.

 If case 1, then C is the majority element.
 If case 2, then there are two sub cases:
-- case 2.1: If there exist a majority element M and it has never appeared in the Visited sub-array, then it must be the majority of Not-Visited subarray (variable majority will hold M at the end).<br/>
+- case 2.1: If there exists a majority element M and it has never appeared in the Visited subarray, then it must be the majority of Not-Visited subarray (i.e., variable candidate will hold M at the end). <br/>

-- case 2.2: If there exist a majority element M and it has appeared in the Visited subarray.
+- case 2.2: If there exists a majority element M and it has appeared in the Visited subarray.
 Assuming the array has N elements and Visited has X elements, then M appeared in Visited subarray at most X/2 times.
-Since total number of M is not less than N/2 + 1, hence the number of M exist in Not-Visited subarry is greater than (N/2 + 1) - X/2 = (N - X)/2 + 1.
-So M is the majority of Not-Visited (variable majority will hold M at the end).
+Since total number of M is not less than N/2 + 1, hence the number of M exist in NotVisited subarry is greater than (N/2 + 1) - X/2 = (N - X)/2 + 1.
+So M is the majority of NotVisited (i.e., variable candidate will hold M at the end).

       |---------Visited---------|---------NotVisited---------|